iMoonLab/DeepHypergraph/docs/source/examples/recommender.rst

 ---------------------------

 The Gowalla dataset (:py:class:`dhg.data.Gowalla`) is collected for user-item recommendation task.
 Locations are viewed as items.
-The full dataset can be found in this `websit <https://snap.stanford.edu/data/loc-gowalla.html>`_.
+The full dataset can be found in this `website <https://snap.stanford.edu/data/loc-gowalla.html>`_.

 Results
 ----------------